RIR360/development/journal/2025/july.md

 -

 ## 07/11/2025
-- The health is the most valuable thing for human.
+- The health is the most valuable thing for a human.
+- So maintain good health, do everything for it.